William James (CNHC registered)

 I studied hypno-psychotherapy at the National College of Hypnosis and Psychotherapy (NCHP), on a course externally accredited by the United Kingdom Council for Psychotherapy.
 This Diploma-level training covers an integrative approach to therapy, which simply means that different therapeutic approaches can be employed to suit the specific needs of a client.

 I have also completed further specialised training in certain areas, such as Fertility (Certified Hypnotic Fertility Practitioner), and Smoking-Cessation.
+I have extended my training as a psychotherapist to include Acceptance & Commitment Therapy (ACT), a mindfulness-based behaviour therapy.

 I am registered with the Complementary & Natural Healthcare Council (CNHC), and am a member of the National Society of Hypnosis and Psychotherapy.
 Also, I’m an Anxiety UK Approved Therapist providing therapeutic support to the charity’s members and partner beneficiaries.
 I’m subject to Anxiety UK’s regular monitoring of my professional qualifications, supervision, continual professional development, insurance and professional body membership in addition to complying with the ethical framework and professional standards set down by my registered governing body.